Hausman Baboe: Later life and death

 By the 1930s, Baboe's remarks had grown more moderate and the colonial government no longer regarded him as the threat he used to be.
-He was the first Dayak in Banjarmasin to own a motor vehicle, and he also bought a home and a warehouse in Surabaya for his own family.
+He was the first Dayak in Banjarmasin to own a motor vehicle, and he also bought a residential building and a warehouse in Surabaya for his own family.
 He later became a relatively successful trader and businessman in Kalimantan.
 Around this time, just before the Japanese invasion of the colony, the colonial government tried to separate the Malay and Banjarese populations from the Dayaks.
 As a result, there was a resurgence of traditional identity politics and a weakening of previous nationalist sentiments.

 During the Japanese occupation, the Japanese military executed Baboe on 20 December 1943, together with 250 other people, due to accusations of collaboration with former Dutch residents.
 His three eldest sons were also executed.

 Legacy

 Hausman Baboe is regarded as an early figure who brought native Kalimantan, and especially Dayak, participation in the Indonesian nationalist movement.
 His organizations such as Sarekat Dajak later became the foundation of Dayak political movements in Kalimantan and Indonesia.
 He was also a pioneer of journalism in Kalimantan.
 Together with George Obus and Tjilik Riwut, Baboe is regarded as a pioneer of the nationalist movement in what is today Central Kalimantan, and he was crucial for the spread of Indonesian nationalism within Kalimantan.
 Baboe's ideas led to the creation of Central Kalimantan province in 1957.

 In November 1938, Dayak political movements again tried to be appointed to the Volksraad under the name "Committee for Dayak Tribal Awareness".
 Its members, who were led by Baboe's nephew Mahir Mahar, were civil servants who had been educated as students and teachers at Baboe's schools.
 One of his sons Ruslan Baboe later became a prominent Indonesian diplomat, working as a consul for Indonesia in San Francisco, and later as Indonesian ambassador to Hungary between 1970 and 1974.

 A street in Palangka Raya is named after Hausman Baboe.